Epoxy Flooring FAQs — Broward County

 Service Area

-Yes, Ascent Epoxy Broward serves all of Broward County including Fort Lauderdale, Pembroke Pines, Miramar, Coral Springs, Hollywood, Davie, Weston, Plantation, Cooper City, and the surrounding communities of Pompano Beach, Sunrise, and Deerfield Beach.
+Ascent Epoxy Broward covers all of Broward County: Fort Lauderdale, Pembroke Pines, Miramar, Coral Springs, Hollywood, Davie, Weston, Plantation, and Cooper City, plus Pompano Beach, Sunrise, and Deerfield Beach.
+Whether it is a waterfront garage in Fort Lauderdale, a family home in Weston, or a warehouse off the I-95 and Sawgrass corridors, our local crew covers it.

-Yes, Ascent Epoxy Broward is fully licensed and insured to operate in Florida.
-We carry general liability insurance and workers' compensation coverage.
-We are happy to provide proof of insurance and licensing upon request.
+Yes.
+Ascent Epoxy Broward is fully licensed and insured to work in Florida, carrying general liability and workers' compensation coverage.
+We are glad to send proof of insurance and licensing before we start — and many Broward HOAs and condo associations ask for it, so we keep it ready to hand to your board or property manager.

-No. Ascent Epoxy is locally founded and locally owned by Blake right here in Broward County.
-When you call us, you talk to our team directly — not a national call center that routes you to a subcontractor you've never met.
-You'll know your installer's name before they arrive, and you'll have Blake's direct number if anything comes up during or after your project.
+No. Ascent Epoxy Broward is locally owned by Blake and runs its own crew across the county — Fort Lauderdale to Weston to Hollywood.
+When you call, you reach our team directly, not a national call center that hands your job to a subcontractor you have never met.
+You will know your installer's name before they pull into the driveway, and you will have a direct line if anything comes up during or after the project.
+Local ownership also means we know Broward slabs and HOAs firsthand, instead of working off a franchise playbook written for some other state.